• Home

 • Topping: A combination of crunchy panko breadcrumbs and melted butter create a beautiful, golden brown topping!

-Want to make some changes to this recipe?
+Want to make some changes to this recipe for baked creamed spinach casserole?
 No problem!
-I encourage you to adapt this recipe and make it your own!
+I encourage you to adapt this dish and make it your own!
 Get creative and add whatever ingredients you and your family love!
-Below are a few ideas to get you started.
+Below are a few ideas to get you started:

 • Cream Cheese: Can’t find crème fraîche at the store?
 No worries!
 You can substitute 1/3 cup of soft, room temperature cream cheese.